shoreagents/shoreagents-ai-monorepo/GUNTING-ENHANCED-ONBOARDING-FINAL-STATUS.md

 ---

-## 💪 CURRENT STATE SUMMARY
+## ≡ƒÆ¬ CURRENT STATE SUMMARY

 **The core hiring workflow is COMPLETE and OPERATIONAL:**

-Admin → Hire Candidate → Job Acceptance → Staff Signup → Contract Signing → Onboarding
+Admin ΓåÆ Hire Candidate ΓåÆ Job Acceptance ΓåÆ Staff Signup ΓåÆ Contract Signing ΓåÆ Onboarding

 **What's Live:**
-- ✅ Full database schema with 4 new models
+- Γ£à Full database schema with 4 new models
-- ✅ Admin hiring interface with modal
+- Γ£à Admin hiring interface with modal
-- ✅ Staff signup with job acceptance detection
+- Γ£à Staff signup with job acceptance detection
-- ✅ Contract signing with signature canvas
+- Γ£à Contract signing with signature canvas
-- ✅ All APIs functional and tested
+- Γ£à All APIs functional and tested
-- ✅ All code pushed to GitHub
+- Γ£à All code pushed to GitHub

 **What Remains:**
 - Enhanced onboarding steps (resume, medical, education, privacy, bank)